OneLiteCore/ContentViewAnnotation/README.md

 }
 ```

-It nearly only costs o(1) time for finding in a small HashMap, so we can say that **IT DO NO HARM FOR PERFORMANCE**.
+It nearly only costs o(1) time for finding in a small HashMap, so we can say that **IT DOES NO HARM FOR PERFORMANCE**.

 # Tips